gustaveroussy/sopa/docs/cli.md

 ### Notes

+If you don't know in which order to run these commands, refer to the image in the [homepage](..), or see our [Snakemake pipeline](https://github.com/gustaveroussy/sopa/blob/master/workflow/Snakefile).

 When running the `sopa` CLI, some arguments are required while some are optional.
 For instance, for the `sopa read` command, `sdata_path` is an argument and a path has to be given directly, while `technology` is an option, and in this case the `--technology` prefix has to be used.
 For instance, if you read MERSCOPE data, it will be:

 ```